Three Paths to Expanding Funding Options for MSMEs in Serbia:

 14:00 – 16:00

-This virtual meeting will explore three approaches for expanding institutional options for financing MSMEs using the experience of three countries in the region (Greece, Northern Macedonia and Albania).
+This virtual meeting will explore three approaches for expanding institutional options for financing MSMEs using the experience of three countries in the region (Greece, North Macedonia and Albania).
 These options will be presented against the backdrop of characteristics of a comprehensive framework for financing MSMEs taking into account the current situation and the existing legal and institutional constraints that hinder the development of a wider institutional lending landscape.

 The first part of the webinar will briefly describe the characteristics of a well-functioning funding system for MSMEs in a country, and will present the results of the field research of the investors and banks.
 This will help to identify the missing components of the framework in Serbia – both from the point of institutional structure as well as lending technologies.